 Status Click the checkbox to enable or disable the static route.
-Destination IP/ Subnet Destination IP/Subnet identifies the network traffic which the Static Route entry controls.
-Specify the destination of the network traffic in the format of 192.168.0.1/24.
-You can click + Add Subnet to specify multiple Destination IP/Subnets and click it to delete them.
+IP Version Select IPv4 or IPv6.
+Destination IP/ Subnet / When IP Version is IPv4, specify Destination IP/Subnet.
+When IP Version is IPv6, specify Destination IP/Prefix Length.
+They identify the network traffic which the Static Route entry controls.
+Destination IP/ Prefix Length You can click + Add Subnet to specify multiple entries or click it to delete them.
 Next Hop Specify the IP address for your devices to forward the corresponding network traffic.

+Distance

-Distance Specify the priority of a static route.
+Specify the priority of a static route.
 It is used to decide the priority among routes to the same destination.
 Among routes to the same destination, the route with the lowest distance value will be recorded into the routing table.